Building Resilience in Transformation and Change...

-While many organisations are now aiming to deploy their software through 100% Agile and DevOps methods, most are less than 10% of the way there.
-The VersionOne “State of Agile” Report found that 60% of respondents had less than half their teams practising Agile.
+While many organizations are now aiming to deploy their software through 100% Agile and DevOps methods, most are less than 10% of the way there.
+The VersionOne “State of Agile” Report found that 60% of respondents had less than half their teams practicing Agile.
 80% were at or below the “still maturing” stage of Agile.

 Even in areas that are fully Agile, there may not be a full DevOps lifecycle in place due to the difficulty of changing cultural attitudes towards Development and Operations.
 The move to Agile and DevOps is unlikely to be a one-step strategy and there seems to be limited thinking on a transitional path to achieving this.

 Some view DevOps as revolutionary, but as Jason Scott-Taggart, Head of Business Technology Support at WorldPay said when interviewed at ServiceNow Knowledge 18, it really comes down to “faster delivery with more control.”
 This is exactly what enterprises need to compete with FinTechs delivering new technology faster.
 However, despite what some may say, according to Jason, “scale tends to lend itself to more traditional Waterfall projects.”